pdlogingithub/UE4-Node-Graph-Assistant/README.md

 8.Highlight wire: Left click to highlight wire, hold down shift to highlight multiple wires,middle mouse double click on pin to highlight all connected wires.
 ![8](Resource/1.4/highlight.gif)

-9. Cutoff wires: Hold down alt and drag on empty space will break all wires along its way.
+9.Cutoff wires: Hold down alt and drag on empty space will break all wires along its way.
 ![9](Resource/1.4/cutoff.gif)

 10.Select linked node: Middle mouse double click on node to selecte all connected nodes.